 In this world, there are two types of people.
 People who eat cake for the cake, and people who eat cake for the frosting.
 No surprises here—I’m the latter.

-I’m not exaggerating when I say my paleo chocolate frosting recipe is just as good (if not better) than my chocolate cake recipe.
+I’m not exaggerating when I say my vegan chocolate frosting recipe is just as good (if not better) than my chocolate cake recipe.
 It’s everything layer cake dreams are made of—supremely chocolatey and not too sweet.
 This recipe makes plenty of frosting so you can add enough to create thick and even layers, and lick some from the spatula.
 You’re welcome.

 For the best results, whip the palm shortening in a large mixing bowl on high for 2-3 minutes until soft peaks form.
 Add the vanilla extract and continue to whip.
 Slow added the sifted cocoa powder and powdered sugar while whipping.
 Then, add the coconut milk.